sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 ## Step 2: Navigate to S3.

+- Navigate to S3 by typing it into the search bar or looking under Storage Services.

 ## Step 2: Create a new bucket in S3.
 - Click **Create a Bucket**

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step3-createbucket-1.png" alt="AWS Screenshot" width="640">

 - Name your bucket.
     * If you intend to use your own domain name, the bucket name must match the second-level domain name exactly.
 (That is, the part of the domain before .com, .org, .edu, etc)
     * Additionally, remember that bucket names must be globally unique.
 (Meaning, across all aws accounts, not just your account.)